Option pricing in Sandwiched Volterra Volatility model: Simulations

-For both methods, we considered uniform partitions of sizes $N=10$, $100$, $1000$ and $10000$ and two choices of Hurst indices: $H=0.7$ (long memory case) and $H=0.3$ (rough case).
-Table \ref{Tab1} contains information on means and standard deviations of \eqref{eq: sample of method 1} and \eqref{eq: sample of method 2} for different partition sizes and Hurst indices.
+For all three methods, we consider the uniform partitions of sizes $N=10$, $100$, $1000$, and $10000$.
+Table \ref{Tab1} contains information on means (being also the estimators of $\mathbb E [f(S(T))]$) and standard deviations of \eqref{eq: sample of std method}, \eqref{eq: sample of method 1} and \eqref{eq: sample of method 2} for different partition sizes and Hurst indices.